Harvey Milk: Aftermath

 The murders of Milk and Moscone and White's trial changed city politics and the California legal system.
 In 1980, San Francisco ended district supervisor elections, fearing that a Board of Supervisors so divisive would be harmful to the city and that they had been a factor in the assassinations.
 A grassroots neighborhood effort to restore district elections in the mid-1990s proved successful, and the city returned to neighborhood representatives in 2000.
 As a result of Dan White's trial, California voters changed the law to reduce the likelihood of acquittals of accused who knew what they were doing but claimed their capacity was impaired.
 Diminished capacity was abolished as a defense to a charge, but courts allowed evidence of it when deciding whether to incarcerate, commit, or otherwise punish a convicted defendant.
 The "Twinkie defense" has entered American mythology, popularly described as a case where a murderer escapes justice because he binged on junk food, simplifying White's lack of political savvy, his relationships with George Moscone and Harvey Milk, and what San Francisco Chronicle columnist Herb Caen described as his "dislike of homosexuals".

 Dan White served just over five years for the double homicide of Moscone and Milk; he was released from prison on January 7, 1984.
-On October 21, 1985, White was found dead in a running car in his ex-wife's garage, having committed suicide by carbon monoxide poisoning.
+On October 21, 1985, White was found dead in a running car in his wife's garage, having committed suicide by carbon monoxide poisoning.
 He was 39 years old.
 His defense attorney told reporters that he had been despondent over the loss of his family and the situation he had caused, adding, "This was a sick man."